Canker Sore and Cold Sore Treatment in Hamilton

 Common triggers include accidental cheek bites, sharp tooth or filling edges, citrus and acidic foods, sodium lauryl sulfate (SLS) toothpastes, stress, hormonal shifts, and vitamin B12 or iron deficiencies.
 Identifying which trigger applies to you usually lowers how often the sores come back.

 Are canker sores contagious?
+What about cold sores?

-Book a visit if a sore lasts longer than two weeks, is larger than a centimetre, keeps appearing in the same spot, is associated with a fever or feeling unwell, or is unusually painful.
+For cold sores, the best time to come in is at the first tingle, before the blister forms — laser treatment works best at this stage.
+For canker sores, book a visit if a sore lasts longer than two weeks, is larger than a centimetre, keeps appearing in the same spot, is associated with a fever or feeling unwell, or is unusually painful.
 Persistent or atypical sores should always be evaluated to rule out other conditions.

 Should I avoid certain foods when I have a canker sore?